everaccountable/easy_prefs/README.md

 **Breaking Changes in Version 3.0:**

 - `load_default()` has been removed.
 It bypassed the single-instance constraint which could lead to data corruption.
-- `load()` now panics on any error instead of returning a `Result`.
-This ensures data integrity by preventing invalid instances.
+- `load()` now always succeeds instead of returning a `Result`.
+In release builds it returns defaults on errors, in debug builds it panics to catch issues early.
 - For explicit error handling, use the new `load_with_error()` method which returns `Result<Self, LoadError>`.

 **Migration Guide:**